Best Time to Run a Pool Pump in Australia

 Summer vs Winter Pump Scheduling

-In cooler months, pool usage drops and algae growth slows.
-You can reduce pump runtime while still maintaining basic circulation to keep water healthy.
+Winter - During the cooler months, pool usage typically decreases and algae growth slows down due to lower temperatures and reduced sunlight exposure.
+In this period, you can safely reduce your pool pump runtime while still maintaining enough basic circulation to keep the water clean, balanced, and healthy.

 Should You Run a Pool Pump at Night or During the Day?